-Our Compliance Line/ Fujitsu Alert and Compliance Line for Suppliers system forbids any and all retaliation against any individual or supplier who makes the report, and meticulous care is taken in handling the information so as to preserve their anonymity.
-If the issue raised is substantiated, the relevant practice is corrected and measures are taken to prevent recurrence.
+Our Compliance Line/ Fujitsu Alert forbids any and all retaliation against any individual who makes the report, and meticulous care is taken in handling the information so as to preserve their anonymity.
+When the report is received, appropriate investigation is conducted and if the issue is identified as a result of the investigation based on FUJITSU Way Code of Conduct and GBS, such is corrected (including a disciplinary actions) and prevention measures are implemented.